kazumikascadia/Prizmo365/README.md

 - A full info command to discover info on the server of location or on any user in that server.
 - The ability to send starred messages to a starboard channel.
 - Multiple commands related to suggesting information to the server.
+- A WIP level system featuring progress checks and server settings (rewards and leaderboard coming soon!).
 - With server customization using the /set command.
 - ... and more to come soon!